Reknij/Bbob.Doc/articles/Plugin/pluginBuildIn.md

 ```
 Currently types have `github`.

-## SkipIfDraft
+## ArticleStatusDetect
-If article file front matter have property 'draft' and value is `True`, generate will skip this file.
+If article file front matter have property `draft` and value is `True`, generate will skip this file.
 ```
 // ./articles/hello.md
 ---